CareFusion

-CareFusion was a medical company specializing in two areas: reducing medication errors and prevention of health care-associated infections.
+CareFusion Corporation was a medical company specializing in two areas: reducing medication errors and prevention of health care-associated infections.

 Spinoff

 CareFusion was created in 2009 as a spinoff of medical technology businesses from Cardinal Health.
 It began publicly trading on the New York Stock Exchange on September 1, 2009.
 Cardinal's core business was drug distribution, a low-margin and low-risk, predictable business, with which the higher-margin, higher-risk medical technology businesses were difficult to integrate.

 The spin-off was named after Care Fusion, a business Cardinal Health acquired in 2006 that was based in McLean, Virginia and sold wireless patient identification systems used in hospitals.

 It also included Cardinal's automated dispensing cabinet line, which had been acquired when Cardinal bought Pyxis Corporation in 1996 for $920 million.
 Pyxis had been founded in San Diego by Ronald R. Taylor and investor Tim Wollaeger in 1987 and had around 1,500 employees when it was acquired.
 Cardinal had acquired Pyxis as part of an earlier strategy to start selling higher-margin products.

 CareFusion also included assets acquired by Cardinal in 2004 through the acquisition of another San Diego company, Alaris Medical Systems, in 2004, for $2 billion.
 Alaris made intravenous drug pumps.